Create a datastore

 -

-Select Platform and storage VM in the Storage pane.
-Select the Asymmetric toggle button.
+Select storage VM in the Storage pane.
 Provide the Custom initiator group name in the Advanced options section of the pane (optional).
-You can either choose an existing igroup for the datastore or create a new igroup with a custom name.
+You can choose an existing igroup for the datastore or create a new igroup with a custom name.

-If you choose the Any option in the platform dropdown you can see all the SVMs that are part of the vCenter irrespective of the platform or asymmetric flag.
 When the protocol is selected as NVMe/FC or NVMe/TCP, a new namespace subsystem is created and is used for namespace mapping.
-By default, the namespace subsystem is created using the auto generated name that includes the datastore name.
-You can rename the namespace subsystem in the custom namespace subsystem name field in the advanced options of Storage pane.
+By default, the namespace subsystem is created using the auto-generated name, including the datastore name.
+You can rename the namespace subsystem in the custom namespace subsystem name field in the advanced options of the Storage pane.

 -

-Review the datastore details in the Summary pane and click Finish.
+Review the datastore details in the Summary pane and select Finish.